fernandojinzenji/AequilibriumTechAssignment/README.md

 # TechAssignment

-Aequilibrium | Technical Assignment

-Part 1: Aequilibrium | The Castle Company
+Part 1: The Castle Company

 Aequilibrium is in the business of building castles (we really aren’t, but let’s pretend).
 Now, we also believe in quality aesthetics, so we only want to build castles in two types of places: